A Case for Library-Level k-Means Binning in Histogram Gradient-Boosted Trees: Real-world Benchmark with Low Bin Budget

+MILP-optimal runs in a reasonable time but often merges features down to $\le25$ bins, hurting accuracy; DP $k$-means matches Lloyd on error but is $>$15x slower (and >2x slower than training itself).
+Therefore, neither option is competitive for large-scale histogram GBDT training.

-\subsection{Real-world Benchmark with Low Bin Budget}
+\section{Real-world Benchmark with Low Bin Budget}

 To understand the effect of bin budget on real-world datasets, we conducted equivalent experiments as described in section \ref{sec:benchmarks} with $B = 63$.
-We chose this value because it is the recommended bin size for training GBDTs on a GPU as described by \citet{GPUGradientBoosting}.
+In LightGBM’s GPU implementation, \citet[p.7, p.13]{GPUGradientBoosting} note that using fewer bins (6-bit packing with one reserved value, i.e., 63 usable bins) can increase available per-workgroup workload and reduce local memory requirements, both of which speed up training.
+They report significant speedups at this setting, so we rerun our real-world regression suite with B=63 to reflect the GPU-relevant regime and report those results below.

 Note specifically the new gaps in the \textsc{CPU Act} and \textsc{Pol} datasets (10\% and 2.7\% respectively), and the even larger gap on \textsc{Brazilian Houses} (68\%).
 Quantile now wins on two datasets, by $<3\%$.
+We hypothesize two mechanisms for quantile's two small wins in the low-bin regime.
+First, k-means can allocate the same \textit{number} of bins to extreme values as at higher B, but when B is small those bins consume a much larger \textit{proportion} of the total budget -- which can sometimes be counterproductive if the tails are not label-relevant.
+Second, quantile binning may simply win by chance -- in low-bin regimes, model performance becomes sensitive to dataset quirks, so accidental alignments between bin edges and label structure can drive small empirical wins.

-\subsection{Re-running Representative Datasets on XGBoost}
+\section{Re-running Representative Datasets on XGBoost}

 To confirm that our experiments carry over to commercial GBDT algorithms, we compared our \emph{k}-means binner with quantile and uniform on three representative regression datasets.
-We find that \emph{k}-means ties once again on \textsc{CPU Act} and \textsc{Superconduct}, while achieving even greater wins on $\textsc{Brazilian Houses}$.
+We find that $k$-means achieves a greater win on \textsc{Brazilian Houses}, while remaining statistically indistinguishable from quantile ($\alpha = 0.05$) on \textsc{CPU Act} and \textsc{Superconduct}.

-\subsection{Synthetic-Data Generator}
+\section{Synthetic-Data Generator}

-Algorithm~\ref{alg:make_synth} shows the procedure used to create the five diagnostic suites discussed in section~\ref{sec:synthetic}.
-We set $\textit{dist}=4$, so adjacent Gaussian modes overlap by roughly $2.5\%$ of their mass—enough to avoid empty bins yet still preserve distinct peaks.
+Algorithm~\ref{alg:make_synth} shows the procedure used to create the five diagnostic suites discussed in Section~\ref{sec:synthetic}.
+We motivated this algorithm as a combination of the simplest building blocks that yield the distributional features we wanted to probe (multi-modality and label-relevant outliers).

+First, a Gaussian mixture with \texttt{n\_modes} components creates a controllable number of modes.
+We fix \texttt{dist}=4 so that adjacent modes share $\approx 2.5\%$ of their mass -- enough to avoid empty bins while keeping the peaks distinct.